manzura94/rsschool-cv/cv.md

 I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.
 Nowadays I am attnding in an Internship in one of the IT startup company in my hometown
 #####Skills and Proficiency:
--HTML5, CSS3, SASS
+- HTML5, CSS3, SASS
--JavaScript Basics
+- JavaScript Basics
--React js
+- React js
--Git, GitHub
+- Git, GitHub
--VS Code
+- VS Code

 ##### Code example: